Texas Tech University

 Bidder/Proposer Affirmation

 Vendors shall be required to sign the Bidder/Proposer Affirmation when submitting any competitive procurement response to TTU/TTUS.
-The Bidder/Proposer Affirmation requires prospective vendors to affirm their compliance with state laws, federal laws, and/or TTU/TTUS policies, as applicable.
+The Bidder/Proposer Affirmation requires prospective vendors to affirm their compliance with state and federal laws and/or TTU/TTUS policies, as applicable.
 The Bidder/Proposer Affirmation becomes part of any solicitation and becomes part of the binding terms and conditions on any resulting contract or purchase order.
 Any misrepresentation or false statement that is deemed material by TTU/TTUS is a breach of contract, which shall void or make voidable any solicitation, resulting contract, or purchase order.

 Vendors shall be required to affirm the terms of the Bidder/Proposer Affirmation to remain in compliance with all items throughout the duration of the contract or purchase order.
 In instances where the term “bidder/proposer” is used, that term shall also refer to the vendor once a successful purchase order or contract has been established.